Casraw/open-webui-runpod-integration/README.md

 - `API_KEY`: Read and Write API Key for RunPod (`{{ RUNPOD_SECRET_runpod-api }}`).
 - `LLM`: Determines which Language Model (LLM) will be used (`{{ RUNPOD_SECRET_llm }}`).
 - `GPU_COUNT`: Specifies the number of Nvidia RTX 3090 graphics cards to be used (`{{ RUNPOD_SECRET_gpucount }}`).

+### Network Storage

+The OpenWeb-UI requires network storage to ensure persistent data management across pod sessions.
+This storage should be configured to allow seamless data retrieval and updates by the OpenWeb-UI.

 ## RunPod Deployment